 I am a person who easily sees the domino effect from a decision.
-I can quickly follow a pattern in my head of “I X, then y, then z…” I can follow that to the end.
-Prevention comes quite naturally to me.
+I can quickly follow a pattern in my head of “If X, then y, then z…” I can follow that to the end.

 You must realize that what you do will impact your child’s behavior, for better or worse.
 As Childwise says, don’t create situations that pull your child off track.

 I know that keeping a child up past her bedtime will mean she will get mischievous and grumpy.
 This does no create an atmosphere for obedience and cooperation.

 I think sometimes we say no hoping she won’t whine about it, but if you know you will give in, just say yes the first time.
 Rest assured if you know you will give in, she knows even better.

 This means you need to know your child and know how she reacts in different situations.
 Does she get cranky if a meal is late?
 Are you going out close to a meal?
 Then bring snacks.
 Prevent the meltdown.

 It means respecting her needs and not giving in to tantrums.
 There will be times you will say no and she will not be happy.
 This is when you will stand your ground.

-Keep in mind that prevention is the most difficult with the oldest child unless you have a lot of experiences with young children.
+Keep in mind that prevention is the most difficult with your oldest child unless you have a lot of experiences with young children.
 You don’t necessarily know that X and Y lead to Z, so you will do things that you later realize was unwise.
-You will get the hang of it.

 Remember, think prevention first.